aralroca/aralroca.com/posts/from-node-to-deno.md

 <img src="/images/blog-images/45.png" alt="MySQL and MariaDB logo" class="center transparent keepcolor" />

-Same way as MongoDB and Postgress, there is also a driver for [MySQL](https://github.com/mysqljs/mysql) / [MariaDB](https://github.com/mariadb-corporation/mariadb-connector-nodejs).
+As with MongoDB and PostgresSQL, there is also a driver for [MySQL](https://github.com/mysqljs/mysql) / [MariaDB](https://github.com/mariadb-corporation/mariadb-connector-nodejs).

 * https://github.com/manyuanrong/deno_mysql